 “I still say we could get away with quite a lot more of that kind of thing,” Mei said, while Momo mumbled about tiredness having impaired her sensibilities.
 “Maybe not rockets or heat-seeking missiles, but something!”

 “We could probably get away with more in the way of advanced materials than anything else,” Momo said, gesturing over to Izuku, who had moved to try to take over the wheel again, only to be glared at and shooed towards the kitchen table by Melissa.
 “Izuku and I talked about it last night, and it is awfully hard for the common person to tell one kind of metal from another.
-We can’t do things like radar, missiles, or machine guns, but we could make better pistols perhaps, staffs and knives or even swords out of advanced materials like titanium or other things.”
+We can’t do things like radar, missiles, or machine guns, but we could make better pistols perhaps, staves and knives or even swords out of advanced materials like titanium or other things.”

 “Actually, a titanium knife or sword would be kind of bad.
 Titanium doesn’t really retain an edge very well; it wouldn’t break or bend, but its edge would dull quite quickly,” Melissa said, stroking one hand through her long hair for a moment in thought.
 “I think… Momo, are you up for a bit of experimentation?
 I think it might be time for us to tool up a bit more in terms of weapons than in actual tools.”